Picture of HAHTravels

 1. Do you pay to go to Kerid Crater? – If you’re self-driving in Iceland, there is a small fee to park.

-2. How much walking is involved at Kerid Crater? – In general, this is a pretty quick stop with less walking.
+2. How much walking is involved at Kerid Crater? – In general, this is a pretty quick stop with less walking on this Golden Circle itinerary.
 It’s an easy walk to go see the crater.
 You can walk around the crater, which is a easy and short hike, but can be a little rocky for those who are unstable.
 There is also and option to take stairs to the bottom of the crater, if you chose.

 3. Is there anything else here (shops, food, etc.)? – No, not really.
 There is a parking lot and place to pay for parking.